 6. Egg donation can take a few weeks to complete

-In addition, you will need to take contraceptives for several weeks to synchronize your cycle with the recipient’s.
-Then administer hormonal injections for a few more weeks before you are scheduled for egg retrieval.
+Additionally, if you’re on a fresh eggs cycle, you will need to take contraceptives for several weeks to synchronize your cycle with the recipient’s.
+Then, both for fresh and frozen egg donation cycles, you will be administered hormonal injections for a few days before you are scheduled for egg retrieval.

-Generally, you can expect your egg donation cycle to take between two and three months from beginning to end.
+Generally, you can expect your egg donation cycle to take between two and three months from beginning to end, including the application process, medical screening and egg retrieval.

 7. You will probably need to be matched with an intended parent before you can donate eggs

-Egg donation is not like blood or sperm donation, where you can just walk to a clinic, do your stuff, and leave the clinic to do the matching.
-Most egg recipients prefer to meet, discuss, and match up with their donors before commencing the egg donation cycle.
+Egg donation is not like blood or sperm donation, where you can just walk to a clinic, do the process, and leave the clinic to do the matching.
+Most egg recipients prefer to meet, discuss, and match up with their donors before starting the egg donation cycle.

-However, if you have less time to spare, you can also donate directly to egg banks without waiting to be matched with an intended parent.
+However, if you have less time to spare and you prefer an anonymous egg donation process, you can also donate directly to egg banks without waiting to be matched with an intended parent.
 This will allow you to donate on your own schedule and complete the process as quickly as possible.

 8. Donating your eggs does not impact your future fertility